Dunn's

 Dunn's Famous Deli and Steakhouse is a chain of Jewish delis serving Montreal-style smoked meat, pastrami and cheesecake founded in Montreal, Quebec, Canada, by Myer Dunn.
-The chain currently has locations in Montreal, and one in Ottawa.
+The chain currently has five locations in and around Montreal.

 History

 Dunn, who immigrated to Canada in 1911, opened his first restaurant in 1927 on Avenue Papineau near Avenue du Mont-Royal.
 In 1948 he opened his first restaurant to be called "Dunn's Famous Delicatessen" at the corner of Avenue du Parc and Avenue du Mont-Royal.

 In 1955 he opened his flagship restaurant at 892 Saint Catherine Street West.
 The storefront windows were famous for the top-to-bottom stacks of large jars full of hot banana peppers.
 The deli was open 24 hours a day, unusual for restaurant in the downtown core.
 Beginning in the 1970s Dunn's Famous began to focus more on Montreal-style smoked meat, eventually stopping its promotion of Pastrami.

 The iconic Saint Catherine Street deli closed in 1998, though Dunn's grandson re-opened the establishment in 2000 at a larger space nearby on Metcalfe Street.
 This move was controversial, as it turned off many loyal customers who preferred the nostalgia of the old location despite the overcrowding.
 Other longtime deli competitors, Schwartz's and Main Deli, quashed relocation and franchising plans due to the potential backlash of diluting their iconic brands.